Nuitka/Nuitka/Developer_Manual.rst

   A finalization step ought to markup classes whose dictionary elements only have things without side effects, and building functions isn't that.

-* The variadic template functions for container creation need to go.

-  With the "EVAL_ORDER" approach, we already changed most things to a fixed order, but with variadic functions, that is not as simple.
-We should change "MAKE_LIST" to generated "MAKE_LIST2", "MAKE_LIST3" as demand shows.
-Same for "MAKE_TUPLE" and of course "MAKE_DICT", which is even worse to read.

-  This may improve readability and potentially compile time.
-The downside is that it needs extra code, but "EVAL_ORDER" stuff could be generalized for it maybe.

 * The conditional expression needs to be handled like conditional statement for propagation.